 As a startup, you need to tell people who you are and how you can help them.
 And the best way to get found by people who might be interested in your products or services is to rank higher in relevant search results.

 Leveraging effective SEO for startups can help you leave a mark on the minds of your target consumers and get an edge over your competitors.
 You can drive targeted traffic to your website and get an opportunity to engage an audience that matters.

+But how do you do this?
 But for this to happen, you need to draft a solid SEO strategy for your brand.
 I recommend that you hire a leading SEO consultant or firm to work on SEO for your startup.

 An SEO expert can help you get your website noticed by the right audience easily.
 They can also help you choose the right SEO practices for startups and protect your site against Google penalties.